 |Interchange:||6 Kade Simpson (VC)||35 Ed Curnow||46 David Ellard|

 - Chris Yarran started as a loose man in defence

 Game Milestones: This is Carlton's 2,400th League Game

-Interesting Fact: Dale Thomas became the first player to play in both 2,400th games by the only two sides to reach this milestone.
+Interesting Fact No.1: Dale Thomas became the first player to play in both 2,400th games by the only two sides to reach this milestone.
 Collingwood's was against Richmond in Round 4, 2013.